King Henry IV

 A boy whom Prince Hal has assigned to serve Falstaff as his page.
 He carries Falstaff's sword and runs his errands.

 Friends of Falstaff and Prince Hal.
 Formerly highwaymen and robbers, they have, like Falstaff, gained money and prestige since the Battle of Shrewsbury.
 Poins is the smartest of the bunch and the closest to Hal.
 Bardolph, an insatiable drinker, has a famously bright red nose.

 An army ensign ("ancient" meant "ensign" in Elizabethan English), he serves under Falstaff and is extremely aggressive and prone to fighting.

 Mouldy, Shadow, Wart, Feeble, and Bullcalf

-- Army recruits whom Falstaff inspects in Gloucestershire (III.ii).
-Only Shadow, Wart, and Feeble come with him to the war; the others bribe their way out.
+Army recruits whom Falstaff inspects in Gloucestershire (Act 3, Scene 2).
+Only Shadow, Wart, and Feeble come with him to the war.
+The others bribe their way out.

 Archbishop of York

 A powerful northern clergyman who leads the rebellion against King Henry IV.